pradyumna2905/pradyumna.io/_posts/2018-05-20-testing-your-graphql-rails-app.md

 end
 ```

-That's it.
-Now we can just use this parser to assert responses in our tests.
 Our tests will now look like this.

 ```ruby
 # test/graphql/mutations/user_mutations_test.rb